rohinrohin/BroTender/README.md

 We won't be able to get you your drink, but feel free to get a feel of our bot at https://m.me/brobarbot

+BroTender was build at [India's first Botathon](http://www.venturesity.com/challenge/id/359) by Haptik, we were placed 2nd in the competition.

 # BroTender in a nutshell: